lamenezes/status-map/README.rst

     >> status_map.validate_transition('todo', 'foo')
     Traceback (most recent call last):
     ...
-    status_map.exceptions.StatusNotFound: to status foo not found
+    status_map.exceptions.StatusNotFoundError: to status foo not found

 The validation raises a different exception if the to_status has already appeared before: